veillette/physics-book/contents/ch27ThinFilmInterference.md

 interference occurs, depending also on whether there is a phase change in either ray.

+Thin-film interference has created an entire field of research and industrial applications.
+Its foundations were laid by Irving Langmuir and Katharine Burr Blodgett, working at General Electric in the 1920s and 1930s.
+Langmuir had pioneered a method for producing ultra-thin layers on materials.
+Blodgett built on these practices by creating a method to precisely stack and compress these layers in order to produce a film of a desired thickness and quality.
+The device they developed became known as the Langmuir-Blodgett trough, built from principles developed by Agnes Pockels and still used in laboratories today.
+The earliest widely applied use of these principles was non-reflective glass, which Blodgett patented in 1938 and which was used almost immediately in the making of the film *Gone With the Wind*.
+The film is viewed as a tremendous leap in cinematography; cameras, microscopes, telescopes, and many other instruments rely on Blodgett's invention as well.

 <div id="Example1" class="example" markdown="1">
 <div class="title">
 Calculating Non-reflective Lens Coating Using Thin Film Interference